- Need: To prevent new cases of HIV in rural Iowa.

 Hoth, A.B., Shafer, C., Dillon, D.B., Mayer, R., Walton, G., & Ohl, M.E.
 (2019).
 Iowa TelePrEP: A Public-Health-Partnered Telehealth Model for Human Immunodeficiency Virus Preexposure Prophylaxis Delivery in a Rural State.
 Sexually Transmitted Diseases, 46(8), 507-512.
 Article Abstract

-During the project's first 18 months, project coordinators experienced the following challenges:
+Since initiation of TelePrEP in 2017, project coordinators experienced the following challenges:

-- Raising awareness of PrEP
+- Raising awareness of PrEP – especially in rural counties and among people of color

 - Addressing patients' privacy concerns